Launch Your Online Business in Just 7 Days

 This means that the majority of items being sold on Amazon are sold by small and medium-sized businesses.

-Amazon is a place where everyday people have an opportunity to cultivate and grow their businesses.
+Amazon is a place where everyday people have an opportunity to cultivate and grow their businesses, for instance with Amazon FBA prep services.

 Right now, Amazon is actually made up of a majority of these smaller businesses run by people just like you.